• Skip to primary navigation

 Three thin lines trace across my skin.
 Scars from the surgery.
 Still rosy red, still new enough to remind me daily of the difference between before and after.

 This summer will be folded into my story just like soft new scars.
-This was the summer that Joseph was born and Uncle Jim was killed.
+This was the summer that my baby was born and my uncle was killed.
 (And my appendix failed in the middle of it all.)

 But isn’t this the way our stories always wind?
 The physical and the emotional woven together.
 The personal and the communal weathered together.
 The beauty born of pain and the anger born of grief.